Seeed-Studio/Grove_LCD_RGB_Backlight/README.md

 This means that this lcd has 16 columns and 2 rows.

+Optionally you can also specify the character size: LCD_5x10DOTS  or LCD_5x8DOTS which is the default

+and for those board who support different Wire objects, which one:

+Example:
+    lcd.begin(16, 2, LCD_5x8DOTS, Wire2);

 ### Change Color of Backlight
 One of Grove - LCD RGB Backlight's most important feature is changing the backlight color.
 It's very simple; just use the folowing function: